-Services Connected Supplier

-Gas or liquid petroleum gas Octopus

-Water mains or private water supply Scottish Water

-Electricity Octopus

-Mains drainage Scottish Water

-Telephone

-Cable TV or satellite

-Broadband TalkTV

-b.
-Is there a septic tank system at your p roperty?

-No

-(i) Do you have appropriate consents for the discharge e from your septic tank?

-(ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-front path, garden and boundary wall to rear

-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Responsible with other owners for roof, common stair, and other common areas, and with neighbouring properties for shared chimney stacks c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-e.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Eon Water mains or private water supply $\overline{\checkmark}$ Water Electricity $\overline{\checkmark}$ Eon Mains drainage Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Bt b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Shared repair costs b.
+Is there a responsibility to contribute to repair and maintenance of the roof, comm stairwell or other common areas?
+Yes If you have answered yes, please give details: Shared costs C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way across any part of your property? public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)